Medically reviewed by Drugs.com. Last updated on May 3, 2022.

 Tests and procedures used to diagnose dermatofibrosarcoma protuberans include:

-- Skin examination.
-Your doctor will carefully inspect your skin to understand your condition.
+- Skin exam.
+Your health care provider will inspect your skin to look for signs of skin cancer.

 - Skin biopsy.
-Your doctor will remove a small amount of tissue for testing.
-Specialized laboratory tests can determine if cancer cells are present.
+Your provider may remove a small amount of tissue for testing.
+Tests in the lab can see if cancer cells are present.

 - Imaging tests.
-In certain cases, your doctor may recommend imaging tests, such as an MRI, to better understand the extent of your cancer and to help with treatment planning.
+Sometimes imaging tests, such as an MRI, are needed to see the extent of the cancer and to help with treatment planning.

 Dermatofibrosarcoma protuberans treatment typically involves surgery to remove the cancer.
 Other treatments may be used to kill cancer cells that might remain after surgery.